Analysis | Why Trump is taking the unusual step of actually filing a lawsuit he had threatened

 February 2020

 vs. Robert S. Mueller III and prosecutors.
-For: Investigating possible connections between Russian interference and the 2016 campaign.
+For: Investigating possible connections between Russian election interference and the 2016 campaign.
 No lawsuit filed.

 vs. New York Times.
 For: Allegedly defamatory opinion articles.
 A lawsuit was filed and later dismissed.